 The city’s first Big Cycle Ride takes place on Sunday.

-And roads in the centre of Wakefield will be closed to allow cyclists to ride safely around the city as part of the free event.
+Roads in the centre of Wakefield will be closed to allow cyclists to ride safely around the city as part of the free event.

 Wakefield Council will be running cycling and zumba taster sessions and there will also be a BMX demonstration.

-Coun David Dagger, Wakefield Council’s cabinet member for Sport will be open the event.
+Coun David Dagger, Wakefield Council’s cabinet member for sport, will be open the event.

 He said: “The Big Cycle Ride is a great opportunity for cyclists young and old to bring their bikes and explore the city centre, in a vehicle-free environment.